JrVerbiest/jrverbiest.github.io/README.md

 ## Work Experience

-- **Senior Researcher** @ KdG University of Applied Science and Arts, Campus Hoboken, Antwerp, Belgium - Fixed Term Contract until 31 December 2021
+- **Senior Researcher** @ KdG University of Applied Science and Arts, Campus Hoboken, Antwerp, Belgium

   - Elgas (TETRA-Project), Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations.